It is a reproductive technology used mainly for infertility treatments; it is also known as fertility treatment.

 People who use private services are generally not covered by personal health insurance policies in New Zealand.

-On January 27, 2009, the Federal Constitutional Court ruled that it is unconstitutional, that health insurance companies must pay only 50% of the cost of in vitro fertilization.
+On January 27, 2009, the Federal Constitutional Court ruled that it is unconstitutional that health insurance companies must pay only 50% of the cost of in vitro fertilization.

 On March 2, 2012, the Federal Council approved a bill of some federal states, which states that the federal government grants a subsidy of 25% of the cost.
-Therefore, the proportion of the costs generated by the pair would be reduced to only 25%.
+Therefore, the proportion of the expenses generated by the pair would be reduced to only 25%.